ErrorTzy/writings/papers/PhDApps/NewDraft_1.md

 There are tons of literature on the third option, so it may require careful treatment.
 Here, however, I set it aside without too much argument.
 One reason is that an ontological dispute is, at least, a dispute about whether certain facts obtain.
 But, following @wrightKripkesAccountArgument1984, if we adopt the third option, then we must “abandon the idea that it is *ever* the case that language has a fact-stating function”.
 If so, the very idea of ontological dispute vanishes into thin air.
 A second reason is that the position is simply so crazy that I doubt many philosophers genuinely accept it.

-Now, given that we have ruled out the first and third options, the only remaining option for Warren is *meaning dispositionalism*.
-This, in fact, is indeed the position that @warrenKillingKripkensteinsMonster2020 defended. *Meaning dispositionalism* (dispositionalism for short) is the view that whether we mean something depends on our behavior, actual or possible.
-In @kripkeWittgensteinRulesPrivate2000, Kripke presented three arguments against dispositionalism, which can be roughly stated as follows:
+Now that we have ruled out the first and third options, the only remaining option for Warren is *meaning dispositionalism*.
+This is, in fact, the position defended by @warrenKillingKripkensteinsMonster2020. *Meaning dispositionalism* (or simply dispositionalism) is the view that what we mean depends on our actual or possible behavior.
+In @kripkeWittgensteinRulesPrivate2000, Kripke presents three forceful objections against dispositionalism, which can be stated roughly as follows:

-{::Finiteness} Rules of meaning applies to inifitely many cases.
-However, given that we are mortals, our actual behaviors are finite; And there is no way to determine which behavior is our possible behavior without presupposing an intended meaning.
+{::Finitude} Rules of meaning apply to infinitely many cases.
+By contrast, since we are mortals, our actual behavior is finite.
+And there is no way to determine which behaviors count as possible behavior without presupposing an intended meaning.
-{::Error} We can make mistakes and fail to mean what we intend to mean.
-However, it seems impossible for dispositionism to account for mistakes.
+{::Error} We can make mistakes and fail to use words in accordance with what we mean.
+However, dispositionalism seems unable to distinguish such mistakes from correct applications of the rules of meaning.
-{::Justification} Whether we mean something justifies our linguistic behavior.
-However, the fact that we do behave or would behave in some way cannot justify our actually behaving in that way.
+{::Justification} What we mean is supposed to justify our linguistic behavior.
+However, the fact that we do behave, or would behave, in a certain way cannot by itself justify our actually behaving in that way.

-In @warrenKillingKripkensteinsMonster2020, Warren discussed Kripke's argument against dispositionalism.
+In @warrenKillingKripkensteinsMonster2020, Warren claims to "shield *every* plausible version of dispositionalism from these attacks".